What the best serger has

 Do you sew, too?
 Sergers are specialized machines that are usually used in addition to a sewing machine.
 Sergers can't baste, install zippers, make buttonholes, sew in reverse or embroider.
 Don't make the mistake of thinking you can use a serger for all your sewing needs.

 Will you just be finishing edges?
-If so, you don't need anything more complex than a basic serger with an overlock function -- requiring just 2, 3, or 4 thread capacity's.
+If so, you don't need anything more complex than a basic serger with an overlock function -- requiring just 2, 3, or 4 thread capacity.
+Note that some models are 3/4 thread machines, meaning they can only sew with three or four threads -- not two or five.

 Do you have the capability to thread a serger?
 Those who have manual dexterity issues or poor eyesight may struggle with the sometimes complex task of threading a serger.
 However, a good auto-thread serger will do the work for you.

 Do you want to coverstitch?
 If so, you need at least five threads, and the machine must specifically say it can coverstitch.
 You can also buy dedicated coverstitch machines, but these can't trim fabric for a serged edge.

 How often will you use the serger?
 People who serge only occasionally or on light fabrics or easy jobs can easily get by with a basic or less-expensive serger.
 Those who use their machines a lot or who do a lot of heavy-duty jobs -- like making jeans -- will want to buy the best machine they can afford.